amken3d/Revelop/README.md

 ## Why Choose Revelop eS?

 The Revelop eS 3D Printer Control Board is designed for the creative spirit of hobbyists, makers, and 3D printer enthusiasts.
 With its robust features, compact design, and easy-to-use interface, Revelop eS enhances your 3D printing projects, making them more enjoyable and efficient.
 It’s the perfect choice for those looking to take their 3D printing to the next level.

+### About Amken LLC
--*All boards are designed in the US and are assembled with globally sourced components. * -*The long term vision is to manufacture and assemble in-house in the USA. * -*Amken is based out of US and will ship from US location and provide US based service. * -*Being a small independent design shop, Amken is uniquely positioned to deliver cutting edge tech to the community quickly and is commited to listening to its customers.*
++ All boards are designed in the US and are assembled with globally sourced components.
++ The long term vision is to manufacture and assemble in-house in the USA.
++ Amken is based out of US and will ship from US location and provide US based service.
++ Being a small independent design shop, Amken is uniquely positioned to deliver cutting edge tech to the community quickly and is commited to listening to its customers.

 ## Order Now - (taking orders for Pre-Launch release)